Ondansetron: History

 Ondansetron (marketed under the brand name Zofran) was developed in the mid-1980s by GlaxoSmithKline in London.
-It was granted US patent protection in September 1987, received a use patent June 1988, and was approved by the US FDA in January 1991.
+It was granted U.S. patent protection in September 1987, received a use patent June 1988, and was approved by the U.S. Food and Drug Administration (FDA) in January 1991.
 It was granted another divisional patent in November 1996.
 Finally, owing to GlaxoSmithKline's research on pediatric use, ondansetron's patent protection was extended until December 2006.
 By this final year of its patent (2006), Zofran had become the 20th highest-selling brand-name drug in the United States, with sales of US$1.3 billion in the first 9 months of 2006 (80% from the US).
-The first generic versions were approved by the US FDA in December 2006, with marketing approval granted to Teva Pharmaceuticals USA and SICOR Pharmaceuticals.
+The first generic versions were approved by the U.S. FDA in December 2006, with marketing approval granted to Teva Pharmaceuticals USA and SICOR Pharmaceuticals.

+In December 2012, the FDA announced that the 32 mg, single intravenous (IV) dose of ondansetron was being withdrawn from U.S. market because of the potential for serious cardiac issues from prolonged QT interval.

 In 2018, University of São Paulo and Biolab were granted a patent for an orodispersible form of the drug.

 Society and culture

 Publication bias

-In 1997, ondansetron was the subject of a meta-analysis case study published in the British Medical Journal.
+In 1997, ondansetron was the subject of a meta-analysis case study.
 Researchers examined 84 trials, with 11,980 people receiving ondansetron, published between 1991 and September 1996.
 Intravenous ondansetron 4 mg versus placebo was investigated in 16 reports and three further reports which had been duplicated a total of six times.
 The number needed to treat (NNT) to prevent vomiting within 24 hours was 9.5, with 95% confidence interval 6.9 to 15, in the 16 nonduplicated reports.
 In the three duplicated reports, the NNT was significantly lower at 3.9 (3.3 to 4.8).
 When all 25 reports were combined, the apparent NNT improved to 4.9 (4.4 to 5.6).
 Inclusion of duplicate reports led to a 23% overestimation of ondansetron's antiemetic efficacy.

 In addition, the authors found the covert duplication of reports on ondansetron was not easy to detect, because of lack of cross-referencing between papers, and reports containing duplicate findings were cited in eight reviews of the drug.
 Their analysis was a subject of an editorial in the Journal of the American Medical Association in 1999.

 Availability

-Ondansetron is a generic drug and is available in many countries under many brand names.
+Ondansetron is a generic medication and is available in many countries under many brand names.

-Routes of administration

-It can be given by mouth, as a tablet or orally disintegrating tablet, or by injection into a muscle or into a vein.